structurizr/cli/docs/getting-started.md

 ### Local installation

-Download the Structurizr CLI from the [releases page](https://github.com/structurizr/cli/releases), and unzip.
-You will need Java (version 8+) installed, and available to use from your command line (__please note that the CLI does not work with Java versions 11.0.0-11.0.3__).
+Download the Structurizr CLI from [https://static.structurizr.com/download/structurizr-cli.zip](https://static.structurizr.com/download/structurizr-cli.zip), and unzip.
+You will need Java (version 11+) installed, and available to use from your command line (__please note that the CLI does not work with Java versions 11.0.0-11.0.3__).

 ### Homebrew (MacOS only)